frederic-perez/AmE-dictionary/data/dictionary.md

 __hearth__ _n_ :nine::m: __1__ The floor of a fireplace in a house and the area around it. _A log fire roaring in the hearth._ _Hearth repair._ __2__ Home symbolized as a part of the fireplace. _The fishing port of Jonqueres had 354 taxable hearths._ _Hearth tax._
 __heartily__ _adv_ _A sentiment which I heartily applaud._
 __heartland__ _n_ :two: The central or most important part of a country, area, or field of activity. _The nation’s heartland._
+__heartstring__ _n_ /HAHRT-string/ Heartstring is used, usually in the plural, to refer to someone’s deepest emotions or affections. _The movie’s emotional ending really pulls at your heartstrings._
 __heartstrings__ _pl n_ _often facetious_ Deep emotions or feelings. _To tug at one’s heartstrings._
 __heartthrob__ _n_ :five::hammer::pencil2: (heart-throb)
 __heartworm__